Orphanage uniforms, early-mid-20th century UK

 No girl was allowed to have long hair: we were all severely shorn back and sides.

 In winter we wore navy velour hats outside.
-They had a badge on, which was the first two letters of the Home's name interlocked in a shield.
+They had a badge on, which was the first two letters of the name of the orphanage interlocked in a shield.
 We wore these with navy blue gabardine coats.

 In summer, the hats were panama ones, again with the hated badge.